kenglish95/kenglish95.github.io/_pages/events.md

 ### <span style="color:#FF00CC ">Will the digital ever be non-binary?
 The future of trans (data) rights: Computers, Privacy & Data Protection (CPDP) </span>
 ###### May 25th 2022

 A panel on data representation and privacy for trans people.
 I will be sharing insights from my work relating to how non-binary people and trans people more broadly can be represented in data.
+Watch panel [`here`](https://youtu.be/veSC4E2vBMI).

 ### <span style="color:#FF00CC ">Queer Data Launch: Data as a tool for social justice : Lighthouse Bookshop Edinburgh</span>
 ###### 20th January 2022, 19:00